 “Do you think Jace’s parents are religious?
 They seem pretty evil,” Flo asked.

 Hippie said, “They must be talking with that Anita Bryant bitch.
 She’s been on TV cursing our band and saying how Jace deserved to die,”

 Flo said, “Maybe our church can have the service.”

 “I don’t want to fight over his body.
 I saw it at the hospital.
 It was just flesh and bone.
 Jace had left his body.”

 Mary was listening.
 “Don’t suggest this to Robby.
 He’ll want to have some crazy ceremony in that abandoned cemetery.
 I never want to go there again.”

 “I’ll talk to Preacher Santo about needing to do it at our church,” Edi promised.

 I knew she was hurting, so it was good she could do something for Jace.
 Jace kissed her on the top of her head.
 She moaned and shivered.

-Mike Sr came back, and we all met in the music room.
+Mike Sr came back.
+We all met in the music room.

 “That was not pleasant.
 John’s parents are furious that Child Services took him away.
 They seem to have forgotten what happened to Jace.
 All they think about is how terrible Jeff must feel in jail.”

 “Did they say anything about Jace’s funeral?”
 I asked.

 “Oh, Tim, do you really want to be in a church with them?”

 “I’ve already said goodbye to Jace.
 His body is an empty shell.
 I just don’t want people to say we stayed away because we practice witchcraft.”